-- 1. Day 0: Incubate the cultures at 37°C. - 2.
-Day 1: Observe the cells to determine if the cultures are viable (cells are attached with minimal cell debris). - 3.
-Day 3: Using a 1 mL micropipette remove half (approximately 500 μL) of the initial plating medium from wells. - 4.
+- Day 0: Incubate the cultures at 37°C. - Day 1: Observe the cells to determine if the cultures are viable (cells are attached with minimal cell debris). - 3.
+Day 3: Using a 1 mL pipettor remove half (approximately 500 μL) of the initial plating medium from wells. - 4.
 Replenish with the same volume of fresh Complete Medium (without L-Glutamic acid).
-Culture the cells for a further 3 days at 37°C. - 5.
+Culture the cells for an additional 3 days at 37°C. - 5.
 Day 6: The culture should contain a large number of neuroblasts and mature neurons.
 Mature neurons have extended projections.
-At this time most neurons should have projections that are at least twice the length of their cell body.
-NOTE: Calls are new by projections that are at least twice the length of their cell body.

-NOTE: Cells can now be processed for immunocytochemistry or other applications.

-- 6. For extended culture periods, perform a half-medium change as described in steps 3 4 every 3 4 days for the remainder of the culture period.
+At this time most neurons should have projections that are at least twice the length of their cell body. - NOTE: Cells can now be processed for immunocytochemistry or other applications. - 6.
+For extended culture periods, perform a half-medium change as described in steps 3 4 every 3 4 days for the remainder of the culture period.
 Neurons have been cultured for up to 20 days in Complete Medium (without L-Glutamic acid). - 7.
 Observe the cells on a regular basis (2 3 times per week) to monitor survival of neurons.
-Neurons should have bright cell bodies and intact axonal projections when viewed using a phase contrast microscope.

-8. Upon reaching the end of the desired culture period, cells can be processed for immunocytochemistry or other applications.
+Neurons should have bright cell bodies and intact axonal projections when viewed using a phase contrast microscope. - 8.
+Upon reaching the end of the desired culture period, cells can be processed for immunocytochemistry or other applications.

-For detailed procedures on immunolabeling, refer to the Technical Manual: In Vitro Proliferation and Differentiation of Mouse Neural Stem and Progenitor Cells Using NeuroCult[TM] (Document #28704), available on our website at www.stemcell.com or contact us to request a copy.
+For detailed procedures on immunolabeling, refer to the Technical Manual: In Vitro Proliferation and Differentiation of Mouse Neural Stem and Progenitor Cells Using NeuroCultTM (Document #28704), available at www.stemcell.com or contact us to request a copy.